dhruv1462/SpaceZ/README.md

 This project was created with the C sharp for backend and XAML for the frontend and SQL Server was used for the database.

 Installation Guide

-Clone this project into a directory on your system using any of the 2 options provided below: via SSH: > git clone git@github.com:dhruv1462/SpaceZ.git via HTTPS: > git clone https://github.com/dhruv1462/SpaceZ.git Open the solution file in the Visual studio.
+1. Clone this project into a directory on your system using any of the 2 options provided below:
+2. via SSH: > git clone git@github.com:dhruv1462/SpaceZ.git
+3. via HTTPS: > git clone https://github.com/dhruv1462/SpaceZ.git
+4. Open the solution file in the Visual studio.
-This will load all your files in project.
+5. This will load all your files in project.
-Change the connection string for SQL server and SQL database.
+6. Change the connection string for SQL server and SQL database and also change the path of the process in the CommunicationSystem.cs
-Now clean the project and build it.
+7. Now clean the project and build it.
+8. Run the Project